-Written exams will be held at the Boise Police Department on Saturday December 9, 2017 and Tuesday December 12, 2017.
+Written exams will be held at the Boise Police Department.
 The written exam is free to applicants.
-Out of state applicants, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
-Please contact Police Personnel at 208-570-6101 for more information.
+Out of state Active Military applicants only, if you are not within 500 miles of Boise, ID and are not able to travel for the written exam, we can work with you to schedule a proctored out of state exam.
+Once your application has cleared review, please contact Police Personnel at 208-570-6101 for instructions on proctoring.

 |Exam Scheduling Deadline